 8. Inappropriate footwear

-Our feet have three main functions.
-One of them is weight transmission.
+One of the functions od the feet is weight transmission.
 Wearing inappropriate shoes affect the weight transmission and puts a lot of load on the knee.
 This causes the quadriceps to work harder than normal and in the process lead to a strain at the muscle or tendon.

 Symptoms of Quadriceps Tendonitis?